-A recent literature crossing regional studies, labour economics and innovation studies has produced additional quantitative evidence supporting this view (Breschi et al. 2020; S. P. Kerr et al. 2016).
-For example, looking at patent applications Kerr and Lincoln (2010) have found that inventors of Indian and Chinese ethnic origins in the US have increased their share of patenting moving from less than 2% to 6% and 9% respectively.
+Kerr et al., 2016).
+For example, looking at patent applications Kerr and Lincoln (2010) have found that inventors of Indian and Chinese ethnic origins in the US have increased their share of patenting moving from less than 2-6% and 9% respectively.
 Hunt and Gauthier-Loiselle (2010) find that 6.2% of STEM immigrants have been granted a patent relative to 4.9% of US natives.
 A great deal of attention has been devoted to measure the labour market impact of skilled immigrants.
 It has been noted that the positive effect of immigration, for example in terms of higher patenting, could be outweighed by the negative impact on natives, so the net effect of immigration would be null or even negative.
 Empirical evidence is however mixed for the US case.
-Some studies suggest a positive effect (Bernstein et al. 2018; Doran and Yoon 2019; Hunt and Gauthier-Loiselle 2010; Stephan and Levin 2001), other found limited effects (W. R. Kerr and Lincoln 2010).
-Borjas and Doran's (2012) work on former soviet mathematicians in the US suggest instead a strong crowding out effect.
-Evidence available for Europe, both Europe-wide (Bosetti et al. 2015; Fassio et al. 2019) and on specific countries (Bratti and Conti 2018; Cristelli and Lissoni 2020; Ozgen et al. 2012), though limited, confirm that the inventive activity of immigrants has a positive effect on innovation.
+Some studies suggest a positive effect (Bernstein et al., 2018; Doran & Yoon, 2019; Hunt & Gauthier-Loiselle, 2010; Stephan & Levin, 2001), other found limited effects (Kerr & Lincoln, 2010).
+Borjas and Doran's (2012) work on former soviet mathematicians in the US suggest instead a strong crowding-out effect.
+Evidence available for Europe, both Europe-wide (Bosetti et al., 2015; Fassio et al., 2019) and on specific countries (Bratti & Conti, 2018; Cristelli & Lissoni, 2020; Ozgen et al., 2012), though limited, confirm that the inventive activity of immigrants has a positive effect on innovation.

 Another stream of literature has paid attention to the role of immigrants as carriers of knowledge (for a review see Lissoni, 2018).
 For example, Ganguli (2015) shows that former Soviet Union scientists migrating to the US brought with them valuable knowledge, which was used by US natives.
-Historical studies on the US further indicate that the emergence of new technological fields can be explained by the arrival of immigrant inventors (Diodato et al. 2018; Moser et al. 2014).
+Historical studies on the US further indicate that the emergence of new technological fields can be explained by the arrival of immigrant inventors (Diodato et al., 2021; Moser et al., 2014).
 Likewise, for a large set of countries, Bahar et al. (2020) confirm that immigrant inventors 'import' knowledge from their home country.
-More importantly, evidence shows that this knowledge has shaped the technological evolution at destination, either triggering diversification (Bahar et al. 2020; Diodato et al. 2018; Moser et al. 2014) or in some instances reinforcing existing specialisation (Caviggioli et al. 2020).
+More importantly, evidence shows that this knowledge has shaped the technological evolution at destination, either triggering diversification (Bahar et al., 2020; Diodato et al., 2021; Moser et al., 2014) or in some instances reinforcing existing specialisation (Caviggioli et al., 2020).
 This latter study is one of the few looking at the influence of migrant inventors on regional diversification, as we do.
-Interestingly, the authors find that the presence of immigrant inventors correlates negatively with regional diversification, as measured by the number of technologies in which a region is specialized - though they do not directly investigate, as we do, the direction of specialization.
-Next, some recent evidence shows that unrelated diversification may occur in migrants' home countries too, via return migration (Diodato et al. 2020) or via diaspora networks (Di Iasio and Miguelez 2021).
+Interestingly, the authors find that the presence of immigrant inventors correlates negatively with regional diversification, as measured by the number of technologies in which a region is specialized-though they do not directly investigate, as we do, the direction of specialization.
+Next, some recent evidence shows that unrelated diversification may occur in migrants' home countries too, via return migration (Diodato et al., 2020) or via diaspora networks (Di Iasio & Miguelez, 2021).
 Using the same dataset of migrant inventors we use here, the latter paper shows migrants' origin countries (especially developing ones) diversify into new, unrelated technologies thanks to their diasporas settled in the cities and regions abroad.
 Finally, for the case of Hungary, Csáfordi et al. (2020) investigate labour flows from foreign-owned firms and subsequent knowledge diffusion, and find that they do matter if multinational companies are significantly more productive, and especially if sending and receiving firms are technologically related.